SasanTazayoni/Advanced-Button-Hover-Animations/README.md

 * Shard Size: Adjust the size of the fragments to control the granularity of the shatter (grid size).
 Smaller fragments feel like fine cracks in tempered glass, while larger pieces give a more aggressive, broken-glass aesthetic.
 * Stages & Timing: Customise how many stages of shatter occur, the timing between them, and the percentage of the button that breaks apart in each.
 This allows for subtle hairline cracking or a full glass-blast effect.
 * Rotation, Opacity & Orientation: Fine-tune how much each shard spins and fades as it falls to create either a slow, elegant drift or a chaotic burst of fragments.
-You can also vary the orientation of the shards—adjusting how they tilt, rotate, and fall—to add even more realism and unpredictability to the shatter effect.
+The orientation of the shards — adjusting how they tilt, rotate, and fall can also be varied — to add even more realism and unpredictability to the shatter effect.
-* Colour & Background: The base colour of the button, the shard overlay, and the exposed surface can be customised to fit your project’s palette — whether it's a frosty glass break or a high-tech interface rupture.
+* Colour & Background: The base colour of the button, the shard overlay, and the exposed surface can be customised to fit a project’s palette — whether it's a frosty glass break or a high-tech interface rupture.

-The Shatter button adds a visceral, glass-breaking moment to your UI, capturing attention with tactile realism and visual drama.
+The Shatter button adds a visceral, glass-breaking moment to a UI, capturing attention with tactile realism and visual drama.
 It’s perfect for calls to action or destructive-themed interactions, offering a unique blend of style, responsiveness, and interactivity.
 Whether used sparingly or boldly, it creates a striking first impression — like cracking open a moment of impact.

 ---